kelseylogan/Project07-QA/README.md

 # Project 7 - Tests for GET, POST, PUT, and DELETE for Urban Grocers
 * Documentation source - Swagger/apiDoc
 * Tech used - Node.js, Jest, VSCode, Postman
-* Use the grocery order number created in the PUT test in the DELETE test.
-* There is a known bug with the DELETE request, as the server does not recognize an already existing order number to delete.

 ##   To clone the repository to your local computer:
 * Open your preferred terminal emulator.
 * Clone the repository to your local computer: